lucahttp/GooGleSlidesToPDF/README.md

 5.  **Extension Installed:**

     -   The extension should now be installed and appear in your browser's extension list.

+## Would be nice to have
+- if image is not downloadable, copy the element with the content
+- download from the moodle website of the university
+- ocr the text or do something there

 ### Src:
 -   [https://www.youtube.com/watch?v=BwO_dMqO7iI](https://www.youtube.com/watch?v=BwO_dMqO7iI)